marcc-hpc/tutorials/pages/shortcourse/shortcourse_python.md

 Load the Python 3.7 module and install the program directly with `pip install --user`.
 The `--user` flag will install the package to a hidden folder at `~/.local`.
 Python will check this folder for packages.

+{% include important.html content='Please beware that installing package with this method may later interfere with an Anaconda environment.' %}

 ~~~
 $ ml python/3.7
 $ pip install --user numpy